Task Modes: Scrape vs Agent vs Headful

 - Parameterize with variables to make Agent tasks reusable across inputs

-Understanding these task modes ensures you choose the most efficient and reliable workflow for your automation needs with Mnemosyne Doppelganger.
+Understanding these task modes ensures you choose the most efficient and reliable workflow for your automation needs with Doppelganger.